GDATASoftwareAG/vaas/ruby/README.md

 guid = verdict.guid
 ```

+### Input and Output:

+The input can be a string of one sha256, URL or file or a whole list of one type.
+The output will always be a list of verdict objects.

 ## <a name="interested"></a>I'm interested in VaaS

 You need credentials to use the service in your application.
 If you are interested in using VaaS, please [contact us](mailto:oem@gdata.de).